-Check with your plumber to see if this method works for your home!
+Check with your plumber to see if this trenchless sewer line repair method works for your home!

-Just like with pipe bursting, pipe lining isn’t an option if your pipe has bellies.
-However, pipe lining is only for drain/sewer lines.
+Just like with pipe bursting, trenchless pipe lining isn’t an option if your pipe has bellies.
+However, pipe lining is a trenchless sewer line repair method specifically for sewer and drain lines only.
 We can use it to repair sections of pipe as small as an inch and a half or as large as an entire pipe.

 Which Pipe Repair or Replacement Option Is Best?

 If you’ve been dealing with drain problems, sewer backups, or leaking drain lines, you don’t wanna waste time waiting to repair it.
 Pipes don’t repair themselves, and if anything, they’ll break down more and more the longer you wait.
 Don’t risk pipe bellies or fully collapsed pipes!
-Trenchless repair and replacements are a great way to get your plumbing back to normal, but these methods don’t work if you wait too long to call for help.
+Trenchless pipe replacement and installations are great ways to get your plumbing back to normal, but these methods don’t work if you wait too long to call for help.

-All of this talk about pipe repairs can be pretty stressful.
+All of this talk about trenchless sewer line repairs vs traditional pipe repairs can be pretty stressful.
 We get that!
 After all, it’s your home we’re talking about, and that means a LOT to you!
 Our plumbers are experts who work with pipes every day, so they’ve seen just about everything.
 And that means they’ll know exactly how to take care of your home’s plumbing to get things working right again!